PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 --- abstract

 # Abstract
-This document describes the Messaging Layer Security (MLS) Guardian extension that improves security for offline/limited mode user device(s) through using a paired guardian device.
-Constrained devices that are unable to self-update can be updated by their guardian devices to preserve forward secrecy and post-compromise security through this Guardian Extension.
+This document describes the Messaging Layer Security (MLS) _____Paired PCS_____ extension that improves Post Compromise Security for devices that are unable to self-update using a trusted paired device.

 # About This Document